Within this section we provide guidance on how to submit work including online submission.

 - In the event that there are problems with the availability of Blackboard, a message will go out to all students to let them know of the situation and what to do next.

 - If there are no issues with Blackboard but you still can’t submit your work, please speak to a Student Support Officer in your faculty who will give advice on what to do next.
+Note that IT difficulties and not allowing time to submit work are not accepted as valid reasons for approving extensions to submission deadlines.

 Q – I’ve submitted my work but ‘0 bytes’ file size shows on my email receipt and/or a blank page in the assignment preview window.
 What should I do?